trskop/command-wrapper/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 # NAME

-Protocol that must be respected by all external *Command Wrapper* subcommands.
+`command-wrapper-subcommand-protocol` - Protocol that must be respected by all external Command Wrapper subcommands.

 # DESCRIPTION